Skip to main content

 1982 CE, June 14

-The Falklands War ends as the large Argentine garrison at Port Stanley surrenders to the British military.
+The Falklands War ends as the Argentine garrison at Port Stanley surrenders to the British military.
 The Falkland Islands War was fought for the control of the Falkland Islands (Islas Malvinas) and its dependencies, a territory long disputed by the warring nations.
 More

 1985 CE, June 14